 Tip 5: Pick a method that works for your family, even if it’s not a popular curriculum choice

 There are so many different homeschooling resources available that it’s overwhelming.
-Some homeschool parents just pick curriculum from close friends or homeschool experts, instead of researching and choosing something that would work best for their family.
+Some homeschool parents just pick curriculum from close friends or homeschool experts, instead of researching and choosing something that would work best for their own family.

 For example, Mary Woita’s family recently made the decision to put away the TV (not a popular choice in today’s culture!), since it was hindering their learning goals.
 Listen to her account: